What to See at the Louvre (That Isn't the Mona Lisa)

 19 works worth finding and exactly where to find them.

-Having been to the Musée du Louvre, I'll say what most people are thinking but won't admit: the Mona Lisa is smaller than you expect, further away than you'd like, and surrounded by more people than you've ever seen around a single painting.
+Having been to the Musée du Louvre, I'll say it.
+The Mona Lisa is smaller than you expect, further away than you'd like, and surrounded by more people than you've ever seen around a single painting.
 Give her a glance, appreciate the history, and then turn around because directly behind you and throughout the rest of this enormous museum is some of the most extraordinary art ever created, and so many people miss it.

-Having been to my fair share of museums around the world, I can say that the Louvre is one of those places that genuinely rewards slower, more intentional exploration.
+Having been to my fair share of museums around the world, I can say that the Louvre is a place that rewards slower, more intentional exploration.
 This isn't a comprehensive guide to every room.
 That would take a week!
-This is the list I wish I'd had: a specific list of works across all three wings, with exact locations so you can actually find them without getting lost for an hour.
+This is the list I wish I'd had.
+A specific list of works across all three wings, with exact locations so you can actually find them without getting lost for an hour.

 Navigating the Louvre